Techstrat/LinearRegressionAnalysis/README.md

 * Is an Automatic or Manual transmission better for Mile Per Gallon fuel consumption?

 * Quantify the Mile Per Gallon difference between automatic and manual transmissions.

+The analysis is done in an RMD file using R base code.
+The original study is part of the Coursera Johns Hopkins Data Specialisation Regression Model course.